MHCPPrograms/worlds-documentation/README.md

 - These items are purchased once only and added to the visitors inventory to use it now or for later.
 These items serve as an add up to physical power or can be an access to something.
 Examples:
 ‣ Special VIP passes
-‣ Cars that cna be used forever during the play
+‣ Cars that can be used forever during the play
 ‣ Titles and badges that are yours forever
 ‣ Accessories or utensils
 ‣ Access to a specific level